-Even the top security expert isn’t able to invent something that thwarts every kind of cyber attack.
+Even the world’s top security experts can’t invent something that thwarts every kind of cyberattack.
 Because security advancement never stops.
-And I’m not talking about security tool advancement—I’m talking about the progress in anti-security tactics black hats are using to steal and sell our most sensitive information.
+And I’m not talking about security tool advancement—I’m talking about the progress in anti-security tactics that black hats use to steal and sell our most sensitive information.

-“If you’re an everyday computer user, a vulnerability can pose serious security risks because exploit malware can infect a computer through otherwise harmless web browsing activities, such as viewing a website, opening a compromised message, or playing infected media.”
-1
+“If you’re an everyday computer user, a vulnerability can pose serious security risks because exploit malware can infect a computer through otherwise harmless web browsing activities, such as viewing a website, opening a compromised message or playing infected media.” – Course Hero

 Thankfully, it’s not all bad news.
-In this post, I’m going to share several statistics about cybersecurity, malware, cyber attacks—then I’m going to share how your firm can thwart the attacks using technology and … a little common sense.
+In this post, I’m going to share several statistics about cybersecurity, malware and cyberattacks—then I’m going to share how your firm can thwart the attacks using technology and a little common sense.

-Who are cyber attackers after?
+Who are cyberattackers after?
 Everyone.
-The black hats rightly know that the more people targeted, the higher the chances the attack will be a success.
+The black hats know that the more people targeted, the higher the chances the attack will be a success.

-But just because you’re the one they’re calling—doesn’t mean you need to buy what they’re selling.
-In fact, the onus is on you (in part) not to fall victim to an attack.
-Keeping yourself informed about security is the best line of defense against cyber threats.
+But just because you’re the one they’re calling doesn’t mean you need to buy what they’re selling.
+In fact, the onus is partly on you not to fall victim to an attack.
+Keeping yourself informed about security is the best line of defense against cyberthreats.

 Getting secure isn’t a one-and-done task.

-It’s up to you, me and all employees to stay informed about cyber threats.
-It’s up to a business—no matter the size of that business—to mitigate the attack risk by deploying antivirus, anti-malware, multifactor authentication, among other safeguards.
+It’s up to you, me and all employees to stay informed about cyberthreats.
+It’s up to a business—no matter the size of that business—to mitigate the attack risk by deploying antivirus, anti-malware and multifactor authentication, among other safeguards.
 Setting up security programs and policies will lessen the chances of employees even seeing a malicious email.

 The alternative to prioritizing security is becoming a data breach victim.
 A small investment today could save a business millions tomorrow.

 What’s worse?
-The financial industry is more likely to be targeted because hackers know that CPA firms hold more personal information than a lot of other businesses.
+The financial industry is more likely to be a target because hackers know that CPA firms hold more personal information than a lot of other businesses.

-Personally Identifiable Information (PII): “Information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual … such as name, social security number, date and place of birth, mother’s maiden name, or biometric records;” 4
+“[PII is] information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other information that is linked or linkable to a specific individual…such as name, social security number, date and place of birth, mother’s maiden name, or biometric records…” NIST.gov

 Malicious hackers also know that many of these businesses can’t regularly train staff on the latest attack trends; they also know it’s extremely unlikely that a 15-person firm would have a member dedicated to monitoring cyber threats.